MatchdayGuide

 Getting to Hill Dickinson Stadium

-Train + Shuttle Bus (Recommended) (Merseyrail)
+Train + Shuttle Bus

 Sandhills

-15-minute walk to stadium, or use the matchday shuttle bus | Merseyrail Northern Line | The nearest station to Hill Dickinson Stadium.
+15-minute walk to stadium | Merseyrail Northern Line | The nearest station to Hill Dickinson Stadium.
 Trains run from Liverpool Central and Moorfields in the city centre.
-On matchdays, a shuttle bus operates between Sandhills station and the ground.
-The shuttle must be booked in advance through Everton's website.
+From Sandhills it is roughly a 15-minute walk to the ground.
+The Sandhills to Boundary Street shuttle is an accessibility-only service for supporters with accessible needs, booked in advance via Everton's Accessibility Team.

 Bank Hall